andersea/slurry/README.rst

    pip install slurry

-Slurry is tested on Python 3.7 or greater.
-It may work on Python 3.6, but no guarantees.
+Slurry is tested on Python 3.6 or greater.
 For now, Slurry is Trio only.
-AnyIO_ support is planned.
+AnyIO_ support is not ruled out in the future.

 .. _Slurry: https://github.com/andersea/slurry
 .. _Trio: https://github.com/python-trio/trio